 Over the last several decades, most of the acts mentioned above have performed at First Avenue in Minneapolis; other great Twin Cities venues for live music include the Varsity Theater and Fine Line Music Cafe in Minneapolis, and the Turf Club in St. Paul.

-Arguably the top venue for jazz, and featuring world-class music of many genres, is the Dakota Jazz Club in Minneapolis, with its sister music club and restaurant in St. Paul, Vieux Carré.
+Arguably the top venue for jazz, and featuring world-class music of many genres, is The Dakota Jazz Club in Minneapolis.
 Several funky bars, coffeehouses and music clubs make for an eclectic music scene in Minneapolis’ West Bank neighborhood, adjacent to the University of Minnesota.